Twoure/KissNetwork.bundle/README.md

 - Watch video content across all Kiss sites (quality ranges from 360p to 1080p)
 - Choose which Kiss sites to view content, hide others
 - Option to Block most Adult content
+- Read Manga from KissManga
-- Read manga from Kissmanga
+- Read Comics from ReadComicOnline
 - Create custom Bookmarks
 - Search all Kiss sites for videos/manga